• Skip to main content

 Why do kabab break?

-How to fix breaking chapli kebab?
+How to fix the breaking chapli kebab?

 If your chapli kabab is breaking while frying, you can try one or both of the two tricks.
 If the mince mixture is too moist add extra flour to bind it.
 Or if the mixture is stiff and can absorb little moisture, add a few tablespoons of a beaten egg.
 Do not add whole egg altogether as this will make the mixture too soft and difficult to roll into kabab.
 So go slow adding just one tablespoon at a time.